qrdate/qrdate/README.md

 **Note: This is not production ready.
 The certificate chain is still on a concept level.**

-Create a Static QR Date spec object with offline verification.
+Create a Static QR Date spec object for offline verification.
 Use this function to create QR Date that users can verify *without* your website using a certificate chain.
 The client flow is:

 For users wanting to display codes: